November 16, 2017

 GiveWell estimate that Deworm the World Initiative can deworm children for around $0.32 per child in India, or $0.79 in Kenya: http://www.givewell.org/charities/deworm-world-initiative#dollar ↩

-Charity Navigator’s 2015 report on giving statistics in the US found that giving to international charities was less popular than all of the following types of charitable causes: religious causes, education, human services, foundations, health, public society benefit, and the arts.
-Only 4% of total donations went to international charities. ↩
+Charity Navigator’s 2017 report on giving statistics in the US found that giving to international charities was less popular than all of the following types of charitable causes: religious causes, education, human services, foundations, health, and public society benefit.
+Only 6% of total donations went to international charities. ↩

 Or equivalently, how much money it costs to create a specific beneficial outcome - e.g. how much money it costs to save a person’s life or give someone a year of additional healthy life. ↩

 GiveWell discuss the use of cost-effectiveness estimates to evaluate interventions, and some of the difficulties with doing so, in more detail here: http://blog.givewell.org/2017/06/01/how-givewell-uses-cost-effectiveness-analyses ↩

 The Center for Global Development estimates that the global cost of smallpox - both direct and indirect - in the late 1960s was more than $1.35 billion - and that around $23 million was spent per year between 1967 and 1979 on an intensified eradication programme. ↩